Shuffle/Shuffle/README.md

 * Updates after migrating from SaaS to open source

 ## Features
-* Premade workflows for Email, TheHive, C rtex MISP
+* Premade workflows for TheHive and MISP
 * Premade apps for a number of security tools
 * Simple workflow editor
 * App creator for [OpenAPI](https://github.com/frikky/OpenAPI-security-definitions)